Personen

 About me

-I obtained my PhD in the Department of Neurophysiology and Chronobiology at the Jagiellonian University in Krakow, Poland.
-Since the beginning of my lab experience I’ve been interested in the interactions of neuropeptidergic signalling controlling physiological processes and behaviour.
-In my research I employ various techniques focusing on electrophysiological approaches in vivo and ex vivo.
-The main scope of my current studies is to understand how a single neuropeptide can modulate different aspects of social interaction by modulation of forebrain structures (e.g. hippocampus).
-Moreover I carried over some of my PhD interests and investigate the modulatory action of oxytocin in the brainstem regions controlling arousal.
+I obtained my PhD in the Department of Neurophysiology and Chronobiology at Jagiellonian University in Krakow, Poland.
+From the outset of my laboratory work, I have been interested in the interactions of neuropeptidergic signalling in the control of physiological processes and behaviour.
+My research employs various techniques, with a focus on electrophysiological approaches in vivo and ex vivo.
+My current studies mainly focus on understanding how a single neuropeptide can modulate different aspects of social interaction through modulation of forebrain structures (e.g. the hippocampus).
+Furthermore, I have continued to investigate the modulatory action of oxytocin in brainstem regions that control arousal, a topic that I explored during my PhD studies.

-Alan holds a B.Sc. in Neuroscience and a PhD in Exact and Natural Sciences in Biological Sciences.
-He joined our lab as a PostDoc in April 2021.
+Alan holds a BSc in Neuroscience and a PhD in Biological Sciences from the Faculty of Exact and Natural Sciences.
+He joined our lab as a postdoctoral researcher in April 2021.

 Expertise